vihoikka/spacerAQ_vh/README.md

 ... or modify the script to indicate where your trimmomatic file is located.
 It is also possible to skip trimming - this will not dramatically alter the results (but requires you to modify file paths in spacerpipeline_hoikkala_etal_2020.sh).

 ## 3. Download raw data files
-Files are in https://bit.ly/2tVWGhW.
-Copy these files to the folder pipeline/raw_reads.
+Link for the raw data is in the materials and methods file.
+Copy these fastq files to the folder pipeline/raw_reads.

 ## 4. Run the pipeline
 Use command `sh spacerpipeline_hoikkala_etal_2020.sh`